 - Enter the Mall from any entrance or mall store.
 Go to the second floor.
-Walk to the entrance of the municipal building, which is directly across from Macy’s.
+Walk to the entrance of the municipal building, which is directly across from the former Macy’s.
 Go through the double glass doors and immediately turn right.
 The Wall will be on your right.

 Locating a Particular Veteran

 Letters are placed on the left side of each Wall and numbers are placed across the top row of plaques on each Wall, indicating the columns and rows.